worldcoin/hubble-commander/docs/json_rpc.md

 ### `hubble_getBatchByHash(hash)`

-Returns batch information and list of included commitments in batch.
-Commitment statuses:
+Returns mined or finalised batch information and list of included commitments in batch.

-- `MINED`
-- `FINALISED`

 Example result (`TRANSFER`):